mdomke/pytest-mongodb/README.rst

 What is this?
 =============

-This is a pytest plugin, that enables you to test your code that relies on a database connection to a MongoDB and expects certain data to be present.
+This is a pytest_ plugin, that enables you to test your code that relies on a database connection to a MongoDB and expects certain data to be present.
 It allows you to specify fixtures for database collections in JSON/BSON or YAML format.
 Under the hood we use the mongomock_ library, that you should consult for documentation on how to use MongoDB mock objects.
 If suitable you can also use a real MongoDB server.

-*Note*: This project has been renamed from ``humongous`` to ``pytest-mongodb`` in order to conform to the pytest plugin naming conventions and to be more easy to find on the Python package index.
+**Note**: This project has been renamed from ``humongous`` to ``pytest-mongodb`` in order to conform to the pytest plugin naming convention and to be easier to find on the Python package index.
 See the `migration section <Migration from humongous_>`_ for more information.

 Configuration
 -------------

-If you don't want to put your fixtures on the top-level directory of your package you have to specify a directory where ``pytest-mongodb`` looks for your data definitions.
+If you don't want to put your database fixtures on the top-level directory of your package you have to specify a directory where ``pytest-mongodb`` looks for your data definitions.

 To do so put a line like the following under the ``pytest`` section of your